-23. Scheme of Arrangement
+20. Scheme of Arrangement

-The Group entered into the Original Scheme with effect from 7 March 1997.
+The Company and its immediate parent company entered into the Original Scheme with effect from 7 March 1997.
 Details of the Original Scheme were sent to creditors and shareholders in a proposal document dated 20 November 1996.
 The Amending Scheme was then entered into with effect from 14 January 2016.
 Details of the Amending Scheme were sent to creditors and shareholders in a proposal document dated 8 October 2014.
-These documents should be referred to by creditors of the Group.
+These documents should be referred to by creditors of the OIC Group.

 On 15 September 1997 an initial Payment Percentage of 15% of creditors' Established Liabilities was approved by the Creditors' Committee.
-Subsequent increases in the Payment Percentage have been approved by the Creditors' Committee.
+Subsequent increases in the Payment Percentage have been approved by the Creditor's Committee.
 As at 31 December 2015 the Payment Percentage was paid at 58%.
-The Amending Scheme seeks to crystallise the majority of the Group's liabilities so as to enable a final Payment Percentage to be approved and paid.
+The Amending Scheme of Arrangement seeks to crystallise the majority of the OIC Group's liabilities so as to enable a final Payment Percentage to be approved and paid.